IsmaeelAkram/launchnow/README.md

 ```

 **YOU NEED TO ALLOW PORT 2424 THROUGH THE FIREWALL.
 IF NOT, THE CLIENT WILL NOT BE ABLE TO REQUEST A RE-DEPLOY.**
 Now, on your server, run `launchnow server`.
-Your project will start and start automatically.
+Launchnow will run and start your project automatically.
 Now, whenever you want your server to fetch and restart, you can run `launchnow client <IP_OF_SERVER>`.
 The server will receive the request on port 2424 to fetch and restart.